defano/digital-design/docs/install-instructions.md

 ## Prerequisites

-* A computer running 32-bit Ubuntu (i386) physically or in virtualization (via VirtualBox, Parallels, etc).
+* A computer running Ubuntu 18.04 LTS (i386) physically or in virtualization (via VirtualBox, Parallels, etc).
 Microsoft Windows should also work, but instructions are targeted at Linux.
 MacOS cannot be used natively because Xilinx does not provide tooling for the Mac; macOS users are recommended to run Ubuntu in [Parallels Desktop Lite](https://itunes.apple.com/au/app/parallels-desktop-lite/id1085114709?mt=12), free.

 All of the design entry and simulation tools will run on Windows, Linux, and Mac OS.
 Ubuntu or Windows is required when working with the Papilio/Xilinx hardware.